pragyanmehrotra/Smart_cam_Crime_detection/README.md

 1. matplotlib

 ## Link to custom dataset
-> The naming convensions of the directories is changed to iterate through them , dictionaries can be used to but the found this easier
+> The naming convensions of the directories is changed to iterate through them , dictionaries can be used to but i found this easier

 [Custom dataset](https://drive.google.com/file/d/1SRxzPoi7Ht17So0btrtITTnipunrkKHf/view?usp=sharing)